The Club for Professionals, Enthusiasts and Novices – Specialists in Digital & Film

 We will therefore ensure that:

-Any allegations of inappropriate behaviour should also be reported to the Chair who will liase with police and social services as necessary.
+Any allegations of inappropriate behaviour should also be reported to the Secretary or Chair who will initiate the complaints procedure.

 The role of the Chair will be to: